kyungrae/study/mongodb/part2.md

 // Find all documents that had a point in an area. db.openStreetMap.find({"loc": { "$geoIntersects": {"$geometry": eastVillage}}})

-// Query for that things that are completely contained in an area. db.openStreetMap.find({"loc": { "$geoWithin": {"$geometry": eastVillage}}})
+// Query for things that are completely contained in an area. db.openStreetMap.find({"loc": { "$geoWithin": {"$geometry": eastVillage}}})

 // Query for nearby locations.